 Stewart Platform Model (Control Design Version)

-Each of the legs is an instance of a library block located in another library model, mech_stewartplatform_leg or mech_stewart_control_equil_leg.
+Each of the legs is an instance of a library block located in

 Except in the Trimming and Linearizing Through Inverse Dynamics study, the Stewart platform models contain controllers imposing actuating forces that guide the platform's motion to follow as closely as possible a nominal or reference trajectory.
 Implementing a controller requires computing the motion errors, the difference of the reference and actual motions of the platform.
 All the case study models use proportional-integral-derivative (PID) control.